capyvara/brazil-civil-registry-data/README.md

 ### civil_registry_covid_xxxxx.csv
 Scrap of natural-cause deaths at https://transparencia.registrocivil.org.br/especial-covid (from Causas Cardiacas)

+**Notice** : The name covid comes from their panel, actually the table contains many natural causes, not only covid deaths.

 Daily entries, there are multiple sub-types, see below.

 | name | type | notes |